Concordium/concordium-update-proposals/source/ID/concordium-did.rst

       ]
     }

-..
-TODO should the binary return values be allowed?
-What if the contract doesn't have an embedded schema?
-..
-TODO formatting keys and lists of keys is ad hoc, maybe we can do better in the future.

 From the command line, ``concordium-client`` allows for invoking a smart contract instance in the following way:

 .. code-block::

-  $concordium-client contract invoke IND --entrypoint EP --energy 3000000 --parameter-json param.json
+  $concordium-client contract invoke IND --entrypoint EP --parameter-binary param.bin

-The base64 encoding of the ``param.json`` file corresponds to ``PAR``.
+The base16 encoding of the ``param.bin`` file corresponds to ``PAR``.

 See the details in the `gRPC v2 documentation`_.